Before you collect your sample:

 The sample must be collected in the morning using the home collection kit* provided on a Monday - Thursday and returned on the same day.

-Unusual lumps or bumps around the genitals and/or anus
+A rash, itching or lumps or bumps on the genitals and/or anus

-Abnormal discharge in terms of smell, consistency or volume
+A change in discharge in terms of smell, consistency, or volume